dandersn13/dandersn13.github.io/ml-lrc.md

 * The whole process was remarkably quick.
 Not just the model training &mdash; that was the quickest part &mdash; but _everything_ from start to finish, including installing and learning LightGBM, generating and preparing the data, and (coarsely) analyzing the results.
 I started on Sunday, having never worked in ML or data science, and I am posting this report on Thursday, after working on this project in spare time.
 (The bulk of that time was spent setting up my GitHub page!)
 * This is not to suggest that significant work in the subject is easy &mdash; far from it &mdash; but merely that with the user-friendly tools available now, the barrier to entry is low.
 (Students take note...)

-Thanks to [Kyu-Hwan Lee](https://automorphy.github.io/al-folio/) for his related work!
+Thanks to [Kyu-Hwan Lee](https://automorphy.github.io/al-folio/) for his related work.
+My work on this project was partially supported by an NSF CAREER grant.